psatler/meetapp-backend/README.md

 Create a route to list all the meetups organized by the logged user. :ballot_box_with_check:

 The user should be able to cancel meetups organized by them and that didn't happen yet.
-The cancelation should delete the meetup from the database.
+The cancelation should delete the meetup from the database. :ballot_box_with_check:

 ### _Meetup subscription_